 FBA Fees for selling merchandise through third-party channels such as personal website (any platform other than Amazon) – Multi Channel Fulfillment

 Even if you do not sell products on Amazon, you can still use the FBA facilities.
 If you have a third-party platform that sells your product or even a dedicated website owned by your business, FBA can fulfill your shipping needs.
-This process is known as Multi Channel Fulfilment or MCF.
+This process is known as Multi Channel Fulfillment or MCF.
 The only difference between these two categories is that MCF tends to be higher than Amazon when sold in bulk.

 Depending on customer’s choice, Amazon categorizes shipping speed into Priority (Same or Next day shipping), Expedited (2 days shipping) and standard (shipping within 3 to 5 days).